Psilocybin mushroom: Dosing

 The dose of psilocybin-containing mushrooms depends on the psilocybin and psilocin content, which can vary significantly between and within the same species.
 Psilocybin content is typically around 0.5% to 1% of the dried weight of the mushroom, with a range of 0.03% to 1.78%.
 Psilocin is also often present in the mushrooms, with a range of 0% to 0.59%, and can be on par with or an order of magnitude lower than psilocybin levels.
 Psilocybe cubensis, the most popular species, has been reported to contain 0.63% psilocybin and 0.6% psilocin, or about 1.2% of psilocybin and psilocin combined.
 However, there is significant variation in different P. cubensis strains.
 The 'Penis Envy' strain of P. cubensis is considered to be more potent than other strains.
 Psilocybin levels appear to be highest in P. cyanescens and/or P. azurescens.

-Recreational doses of psilocybin mushrooms are typically between 1.0 and 3.5–5.0 g of dry mushrooms and 10 to 50 g of fresh mushrooms.
+Recreational doses of psilocybin mushrooms are typically between 1.0–5.0 g of dry mushrooms and 10 to 50 g of fresh mushrooms.
 This corresponds to a dose of psilocybin of about 10 to 50 mg.
 Usual doses of the common species P. cubensis range around 1.0 to 2.5 g, while about 2.5 to 5.0 g dried mushroom material is considered a strong dose and above 5.0 g is considered a heavy dose.
 A 5.0 g dose of dried mushroom is often referred to as a "heroic dose".
 In terms of psilocybin dosing, subthreshold or microdoses are <2.5 mg, low doses are 5 to 10 mg, the intermediate or "good effect" dose is 20 mg, and high or ego-dissolution doses are 30 to 40 mg.
 A 20 mg dose of psilocybin is equivalent to about 100 μg LSD or about 500 mg mescaline.
 With regard to psilocybin and psilocin equivalence, psilocin is about 1.4-fold more potent than psilocybin (i.e., 1.4 mg psilocybin equals about 1.0 mg psilocin), which is the same difference as the molecular weights of the two compounds.

 Microdosing has become a popular technique for many users, which involves taking <1.0 g of dried mushrooms for an experience that is not as intense or powerful, but recreationally enjoyable, or fully non-hallucinogenic, and potentially alleviating for symptoms of depression.
 A microdose of psilocybin mushrooms is about 10% of a recreational dose, and may be 0.1 to 0.3 g of dry mushrooms, taken up to three times per week.

+"Lemon tek" or "lemon tekking" is a method sometimes used by recreational psilocybin users.
+It involves soaking psilocybin-containing mushrooms in citric acid-containing lemon juice to supposedly convert their psilocybin content into psilocin prior to administration.
+This is claimed to hasten their onset, cause a sharper and more intense peak, and shorten their duration.